 Indeed, the R&D Tax Incentive is the Federal Government’s largest financial program to encourage companies to innovate.
 It has a minimum spend of $20,000 and is administered jointly by AusIndustry (on behalf of Innovation Australia) and the ATO.
-However, time is running out for businesses to register their R&D activities for the 2014-15 tax year.
 For companies with a June 30 financial year-end, they will need to register their R&D activities before April 30.
-In light of the impending deadline, we’ve provided a breakdown of how the program’s tax offset works.
+To help companies understand the R&D Tax Incentive, we’ve provided a breakdown of how the program’s tax offset works.

 Essentially, the program falls into two broad categories:

 Regardless of what offset applies, registration is the critical first step in accessing the R&D Tax Incentive.
 In order to be able to claim the benefits of the R&D Tax Incentive, a company must register their R&D activities with AusIndustry.
 Eligible R&D activities typically pertain to only R&D activities conducted in Australia.
 To be eligible for the R&D Tax Incentive the activities must be classified as either core R&D activities or supporting R&D activities.
 In brief, core R&D activities are essentially the experimental undertakings conducted to generate new knowledge (The R&D Tax Incentive: Glossary of Frequently Used Terms).
 It is vital to note that activities must show that they are undertaken for the dominant purpose of supporting R&D activities or generating new knowledge, rather than a commercial or other purpose.